kac89/vulnrepo/README.md

  - Import issues from security scanners
     - Supported import from: Nmap, Nessus, Burp, OpenVAS, Bugcrowd.
 After importing, easily manage and edit vulnerabilities.
  - TXT & HTML & PDF
     - You can download report in TXT, HTML formats!.
+Also encrypted version of HTML report!
 If you need PDF just 'print as PDF' html report.
  - Attachments
     - You can easly attach any file you want to.
 Screenshot, movie or scanner output in txt.
 Automatically doing checksum sha256 of attached file.
  - Changelog